Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Setup and optimal control ansatz

 Our goal is to find optimal pulses that realize an exchange gate of angle $\theta$ between two qubits, given by the unitary (in the qubit subspace)~\cite{Abrams2019}

 where $X_i$, $Y_i$ denote the Pauli-X, Pauli-Y matrix on qubit $i=1,\ 2$.
-Importantly, the family of gates $U_{\rm XY}(\theta)$ contains the iSWAP gate for $\theta=\pi$, which we will focus on in the remainder of the main text.
+Importantly, the family of gates $U_{\rm XY}(\theta)$ contains the iSWAP gate for $\theta=\pi$, which is the maximally entangling member of this set.
+We therefore focus on this case in the remainder of the main text.
 Results for other target angles $\theta \neq \pi$ are shown in Appendix~\ref{app:exchange_gate}.